 - Turn off the skillet and transfer the meat to your slow cooker.
 If you used your dutch oven to sear the meat, just add the ingredients in with the meat.

-- To the meat, add the crushed garlic, tomatoes, onions and peppers.
+- To the meat, add the crushed garlic, tomatoes, water, onions and peppers.
 Stir to combine, cover and cook on low 6 hours or until the meat is very tender and almost falling apart.

 - If cooking in the oven, bake at 350 for about 2 hours (check it after one hour and add more tomato juice if it's cooking down too much) or cook until the meat is very tender.